Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 #10: Improved sleep

 The main electrolyte studied for sleep is magnesium.
 Supplementing with magnesium has not only been shown to reduce insomnia but also to increase deep sleep in elderly people.
 Sodium affects sleep too.
 It’s been shown, for instance, that a sodium-restricted diet decreases deep sleep, REM sleep, and wakefulness overnight.
 Why?
-Because salt restriction stimulates the release of adrenaline, a stimulating chemical that helps you retain sodium.
+Probably because salt restriction stimulates the release of adrenaline, a stimulating chemical that helps you retain sodium.

 How To Stay Hydrated